cstrawberry/predictive-universe/docs/paper/02_foundations.md

 # 2 Foundational Principles: Prediction, Optimization, and Resources

 This section establishes the core axioms and definitions underpinning the Predictive Universe (PU) framework.
-We ground the framework in the operational principles governing systems that engage in adaptive prediction, constrained by physical resources and fundamental logical limitations.
+As argued in Appendix P, the framework's foundations are not arbitrary postulates but are derived from the logical necessities inherent in any conscious, knowable reality.
+We begin from the premise that the "thinking" guaranteed by the Cogito is fundamentally predictive, grounding the framework in the operational principles governing systems that engage in adaptive prediction, constrained by physical resources and fundamental logical limitations.
 We define the central challenge driving these systems—the Prediction Optimization Problem (POP)—and formalize the concepts of information and knowledge from a functional, prediction-centric perspective.
 We then introduce the crucial concept of Predictive Physical Complexity ($C_P$) as the theoretical resource cost, its operational proxy ($\hat{C}_v$), and justify their necessary alignment through dynamical principles.
 Finally, we define the resource cost functions and operators derived from this complexity measure.

 **2.1 Axiom 1 (Ax 1): The Prediction Optimization Problem (POP)**